gw2509/compounds/README.md

 associated assay results.
 It is backed by an in-memory relational database.

 ###Database
-The database is populated from a SQL population script (src/main/resources/data.sql) each time the web application starts up.
+The database is populated from a SQL _population_ script (src/main/resources/data.sql) each time the web application starts up.
+It's a series of INSERT statements.
 As a consequence, any changes are not persisted between invocations of the web application.

-###Population Script
+###Python (SQL generation) Script
-The SQL population script was generated from the provided data/compounds.json and data/schema.json files using a Python script (scripts/json2sql.py).
+The SQL population script is generated from the provided data/compounds.json and data/schema.json files using a Python script (scripts/json2sql.py).
 As of this writing, this is done manually, prior to building the application. __Note__: _A pre-generated SQL population script is provided for ease of deployment._